 FHA Loan Limits in Pennsylvania

 Maximum FHA loan limits in Pennsylvania are adjusted annually, and can change depending on which county you are planning to purchase a house in.
-In most of Pennsylvania, the baseline limit of $314,827 applies, but in a place like Philadelphia, the limit is $402,500 and the limit in Easton is $372,600 due to the relatively high cost of real estate in these areas.
+In most of Pennsylvania, the baseline limit of $472,030 applies, but in a place like Philadelphia, the limit is $529,000 due to the relatively high cost of real estate in the area.
 See the link below for the full list of Pennsylvania FHA loan limits.

 Are You Eligible for an FHA Loan in PA?